Heirlooms for the Future

 Thus, here is the jewelry for sale in this special Internet outreach to the world:

-#4A Plain trangle bracelet, size large,$150 ($75 tax-deductible);
+#4A Plain triangle bracelet, size large, $150 ($75 tax-deductible; [SOLD]

-#3 round wire-wrappedbracelet, size medium, $150 ($75 tax-deductible);
+#3 round wire-wrapped bracelet, size medium, $150 ($75 tax-deductible)

-#22B stamped triangle bracelet, size large, $165 ($82.50 tax deductible) (another photo of this is below)
+#22B stamped triangle bracelet, size small, $165 ($82.50 tax deductible) (another photo of this is below)

 #13A.
 Round wire-wrapped bracelet, size large, $150 ($75 tax-deductible).
+SOLD

 #22C stamped triangle bracelet, size extra-large, $165 (82.50 tax-deductible); SOLD

-#7C round stamped bracelet, stamped inside and outside, size extra-large, $165 (82.50 tax-deductible);
+#7C round stamped bracelet, stamped inside and outside, size extra-large, $165 (82.50 tax-deductible) SOLD

 #22D incised triangle bracelet, size large, $165 (82.50 tax-deductible).
 SOLD

-#22B stamped triangle bracelet, size large, $165 (82.50 tax-deductible) [also pictured above];
+#22B stamped triangle bracelet, size small, $165 (82.50 tax-deductible) [also pictured above];

-#6 round stamped bracelet, size large, $165 (82.50 tax-deductible);
+#6 round stamped bracelet, size large, $165 (82.50 tax-deductible); SOLD

-#7a round stamped bracelet, stamped inside and out, size small, $165 (82.50 tax-deductible).
+#7A round stamped bracelet, stamped inside and out, size small, $165 (82.50 tax-deductible).

-#4E plain triangle bracelet, size medium, $150 ($75 tax-deductible);
+#4E plain triangle bracelet, size medium, $150 ($75 tax-deductible); SOLD

 #14 plain squared bracelet, size medium, $150 ($75 tax-deductible);